BakkesModWiki/BakkesModWiki.github.io/content/code_snippets/displaying_images.md

 ## Displaying with Canvas

 First, start by intializing the canvas.
+In your .h, define the function that will take a canvas.

+`void RenderCanvas(CanvasWrapper canvas);`

 Add this code to OnLoad()

 {{< highlight cpp "linenos=table" >}}
 gameWrapper->RegisterDrawable([this](CanvasWrapper canvas) {